NCERT Solutions Class 8 Science Chapter 18 – Free PDF Download

 c) Chemical methods such as chlorination must be used for purifying water.

 The composition of pure air contains 78% nitrogen, 21% oxygen and 0.03% carbon dioxide.
-Beside these, there are some other gases like methane, argon, ozone and water vapors’ are present.
-The air is said to be polluted, when the composition of air is altered by the addition of harmful substances or gases such as sulphur dioxide, carbon monoxide, nitrogen dioxide and particulate matter.
+Besides these, there are some other gases like methane, argon, ozone and water vapors’.
+The air is said to be polluted when the composition of air is altered by the addition of harmful substances or gases such as sulphur dioxide, carbon monoxide, nitrogen dioxide and particulate matter.

-Sulphur dioxide and nitrogen dioxide are the type of pollutants, which is released into the atmosphere by the burning of fossil fuels like diesel and coal.
-These pollutants react with the water vapours present in the atmosphere to form nitric acid and sulphuric acid respectively.
-By precipitation, these acid come down and forms the acid rain.
+Sulphur dioxide and nitrogen dioxide are the type of pollutants, which are released into the atmosphere by the burning of fossil fuels like diesel and coal.
+These pollutants react with the water vapours present in the atmosphere to form nitric acid and sulphuric acid, respectively.
+By precipitation, these acids come down and form the acid rain.

 Effects caused by the acid rain: